 We are passionate about collaborative processes and art that is embedded.
 We’re excited by methods of communication, time, change and unpredictable content.We believe in making things happen.

-Our recent projects include a 3 day non-stop broadcast from an abandoned stadium and a podcast series about kids becoming art critics.
+Our recent projects include a 3 day non-stop broadcast from an abandoned stadium in Christchurch NZ, a 6 day non-stop broadcast at Queen Victoria Market, a one day eulogy for a Brunswick cafe, a survivalist bunker at the Australian Centre for Contemporary Art and a podcast series about kids becoming art critics.

 Since 2010 we’ve supported projects as diverse as the colour audit of a shopping centre and a soap opera about space.
 Through our award winning program of site-responsive performance, Site Is Set, we’ve enabled artists to present work in many unusual sites, from speedways to abandoned museums.